-You shall be responsible for any taxes that may now or hereafter be imposed, levied or assessed with respect to the possession or use of the Software or this license, including any sales, use, property, and excise taxes, and similar taxes, duties, or charges.
+You shall be responsible for any taxes that may now or hereafter be imposed, levied or assessed with respect to the possession or use of the Software or the rights and licenses granted under this Agreement, including any sales, use, property, value added, and excise taxes, and similar taxes, duties, or charges.

-Any waiver by either party of any provision of this License shall not constitute or be deemed a subsequent waiver of that or any other portion.
+Any waiver by either party of any provision of this Agreement shall not constitute or be deemed a subsequent waiver of that or any other portion.